 Maintaining Operation Object States

 Operation objects maintain state information internally to determine when it is safe to execute and also to notify external clients of the progression through the operation’s life cycle.
-Your custom subclasses must maintain this state information to ensure the correct execution of operations in your code.
+Your custom subclasses maintains this state information to ensure the correct execution of operations in your code.
 The key paths associated with an operation's states are:

 In most cases, you do not have to manage the state of this key path yourself.
 If the readiness of your operations is determined by factors other than dependent operations, however—such as by some external condition in your program—you can provide your own implementation of the

 isReadyproperty and track your operation’s readiness yourself.
 It is often simpler though just to create operation objects only when your external state allows it.

 In macOS 10.6 and later, if you cancel an operation while it is waiting on the completion of one or more dependent operations, those dependencies are thereafter ignored and the value of this property is updated to reflect that it is now ready to run.
 This behavior gives an operation queue the chance to flush cancelled operations out of its queue more quickly.

 isExecutingkey path lets clients know whether the operation is actively working on its assigned task.
 The

 isExecutingproperty must report the value

 trueif the operation is working on its task or